zeptofs/nz-api-documentation/source/index.html.md

 * Wage payments
 * Gig economy payments
 * Lending

 ## Getting paid
-There are 2 ways to get paid:

 ### POSTing a [Payment Request](/#Split-API-Payment-Requests)

-Provides the ability to send a Payment Request (get paid) to any Contact that is either:

-* A Zepto Contact (The contact has a Zepto account); **or**
-* An Anyone Contact (The contact does not have a Zepto account) with an accepted Agreement in place.

-**For a Zepto Contact**:

-* They will receive a request that they must approve via the Zepto UI or API in order for the funds to flow from their bank account to yours.

-* To automate the Payment Request approval, process you must first [enter into an Agreement](/#Split-API-Agreements) with the Zepto Contact.
-Once the Agreement is accepted, any future Payment Request will be automatically approved and processed per the Agreement terms.
-Provides the ability to send a Payment Request (get paid) to any of your Contacts as long as there is an accepted Agreement in place.
+Provides the ability to send a Payment Request (get paid) to any Contact that has an accepted Agreement in place.

-* To send a Payment Request to a Contact using the API, you must first have an accepted [Agreement](/#Split-API-Agreements) with them.
+To send a Payment Request to a Contact using the API, you must first have an accepted [Agreement](/#Split-API-Agreements) with them.

 To do so, you can send them an [Open Agreement link](https://help.split.cash/agreements/open-agreement) or [Unassigned Agreement link](http://help.split.cash/agreements/unassigned-agreement) for them to [elect & verify their bank account](https://help.split.cash/bank-accounts/instant-account-verification-iav) and accept the Agreement.

 Having this in place will allow any future Payment Requests to be automatically approved and processed as per the Agreement terms.

 Common use cases: